srimuthurajesh/Tech-Notes/Java/Language/04_java_multithreading.md

 5. Phaser

 ### Locks
-1. **ReentrantLock**: ensures that only one thread can access a resource at a time
+1. **ReentrantLock**: ensures that only one thread can access a resource at a time, same as Synchronized, but more flexible
 2. **ReadWriteLock**: allow multiple threads to read a resource simultaneously but only one thread to write at a time